-- 1. Park the machine on a level surface to ensure that the oil drains completely. - 2.
-Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 3.
-Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 4.
-Drain the oil from the engine (Figure 35).
+- 1. Park the machine on a level surface, disengage the blade-control switch, and engage the parking brake. - 2.
+Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+Drain the oil from the engine (Figure 37).

-- 6. Slowly pour approximately 80% of the specified oil into the filler tube and slowly add the additional oil to bring it to the Full mark (Figure 37). - 5.
-Change the engine-oil filter (Figure 36).
+5. Slowly pour approximately 80% of the specified oil into the filler tube and slowly add the additional oil to bring it to the Full mark (Figure 39).